Sheikha Rima al-Sabah

-She is married to the former Kuwaiti ambassador to the United States Salem Abdullah Al-Jaber Al-Sabah.
+She is married to the former Minister of Foreign Affairs of Kuwait Salem Abdullah Al-Jaber Al-Sabah.

 Early life and education

 Al-Sabah was born in Lebanon in 1962.

-Adult like
+Adult life

 Al-Sabah worked as a war correspondent for United Press International.
-She moved to USA with her husband a few weeks before the September 11th attacks.
+A few weeks before the September 11th attacks, she moved to USA with her husband, who served as ambassador of Kuwait to USA from June 2001 until May 2022.